vmasdani/phpstorge/readme.md

 BASE_URL=http://localhost:8000 # the URL where you host this app GOOGLE_OAUTH_CLIENT_KEY=blah.apps.googleusercontent.com # for google sign in.
 Create oauth key first in google developer console
-JWT_SECRET= # TODO: no use yet. purpose is for other backend to use storge, through API key ADMIN_PASSPHRASE= # TODO: no use yet. purpose is for admin panel, to perform CRUD operation on storage records
 ```

 2. migrate database